 of needed funds acquired

-The UN is scaling up the delivery of emergency aid and support to people across Ukraine and neighboring areas — particularly women, children, elderly people, and those with disabilities.
-There are now more than 1,000 UN personnel in Ukraine working in eight humanitarian hubs.
+The UN is delivering emergency aid and assistance to people across Ukraine and neighboring areas — particularly women, children, elderly people, and those with disabilities.
+The UN has more than 1,400 UN personnel on the ground across all 24 oblasts in Ukraine.

 Fighting in Ukraine has destroyed hospitals and disrupted access to healthcare, putting girls and women at grave risk.
 UNFPA is deploying trained personnel, mobile clinics, hygiene supplies, and emergency reproductive health kits to protect the lives of mothers and their babies.
 The agency is also providing specialized spaces and services for survivors of gender-based violence.
 Learn more.